duneanalytics/docs/docs/query/querying-with-DuneSQL/functions/json.md

 ## JSON path syntax and semantics {#json_path_syntax_and_semantics}

 JSON path expressions are recursive structures.
-Although the name
-\"path\" suggests a linear sequence of operations going step by step deeper into the JSON structure, a JSON path expression is in fact a tree.
+Although the name "path" suggests a linear sequence of operations going step by step deeper into the JSON structure, a JSON path expression is in fact a tree.
 It can access the input JSON item multiple times, in multiple ways, and combine the results.
 Moreover, the result of a JSON path